SeanCPP/sdotcode-DataLib/README.md

  The second IDataStore is more interesting.
  ## The HttpClientDataStore

- To make this pattern truly symmetrical, we ensure our controllers follow a REST convention.
+ To make this pattern truly symmetrical when doing HTTP requests to an API, we ensure our controllers follow a REST convention.

  ### The PeopleController class
  ```csharp
 [ApiController]